yashotari/Super_Store_Dashboard/README.md

 - **Region Distribution**: Sales performance across different regions (Central, East, South, West).
 - **Customer Segments**: Data divided among three customer segments – Corporate, Consumer, and Home Office.
 - The data represents sales from various locations across the country.

-## Key Insights
-- **Category Distribution**: Technology and Office Supplies are the top-performing categories in terms of quantity sold, particularly sub-categories like Phones and Binders.
-- **Discount Impact on Profitability**: Discounts above 0.4 negatively impact profits, and deep discounts over 0.6 lead to losses.
-Proper discount management is critical to improving profitability.
-- **Regional Insights**: The West region is the top contributor in both sales and profit, driven by strong performance in California and Washington.
-- **Profit Spread Across States**: While some states such as California and Washington are highly profitable, others like Colorado and Oregon show significant losses, requiring operational improvements.
-- **Segment Sales**: Consumers represent the largest customer segment, followed by Corporate, with Home Office contributing the least.

 ## Impact
 This project aims to create a positive impact on business decision-making by: